innoave/valid/README.md

 * Definition of a simple validation API
 * Definition of primitive constraints, such as `Length`, `CharCount`, `Bound` and `MustMatch`
+* Generic implementations of the validation function for the provided constraints
 * Composition of validation functions to implement validation for complex types
 * Separation of the validation process itself and presentation of validation errors
 * One common error type for all kind of validation errors
-* Accumulation of multiple constraint violation
+* Accumulation of multiple constraint violations
 * The `ValidationError` is designed to help with composing detailed and helpful error messages for targeted to users of an application.
 Localization or internationalization of error messages is not scope of this crate.
-* Generic implementations of the validation function for the provided constraints
 * The core functionality has no dependencies to 3rd party crates
 * The error type `ValidationError` implements `std::error::Error` and can be used with the [`failure`] crate
+* Error codes are compatible with the naming convention in the [_fluent_] project
 * Serialization and deserialization of `ValidationError` through [`serde`] (optional crate feature [serde1])
 * Support for widely used types of 3rd party crates through optional crate features